×

 Add Apple Music Song to Conversion List

-On the pop-up window, set M4A (for iPhone alarm) / MP3 (for Android alarm) as the output format.
+In the pop-up window, select M4A (for iPhone alarms) or MP3 (for Android alarms) as the output format, depending on your device.

 Choose Output Format

-Click "Convert Now" to download Apple Music songs to your computer.
-Once finished, click the Folder icon to locate the song file on your computer.
-You can now listen to these Apple Music songs offline and be ready to set an alarm for your iPhone and Samsung phone.
+Click "Convert Now" to download the songs to your computer.
+Once the conversion is complete, click the Folder icon to locate the MP3/M4A file.
+Now, you can listen to your converted songs offline and set them as alarms on your iPhone or Android phone.

 View Downloaded Song

-How to Set Apple Music as Alarm on Android
+How to Use Apple Music as Alarm on Android

 It is easy to set an Apple Music song as an alarm on Android if it is converted to MP3.